SopiMlab/DeepLearningWithAudio/pyext-setup/setup-macos.md

 ## Install Xcode command line tools

 Apple's Xcode command line developer tools are required for setup.
-If you have the regular Xcode installed from App Store, the command line tools should already be included.
+If you have the regular Xcode installed from App Store, the command line tools may already be included.

 To install the command line tools, open Terminal and run: